 A well-balanced and nutritious lunch is available for all students at Lakeland School.
-The Hot Lunch Program is served family style and allows for quality interaction and the promotion of healthy eating habits and positive manners among all students.
+The Hot Lunch Program is typically served family style and allows for quality interaction and the promotion of healthy eating habits and positive manners among all students.
 The monthly menu is sent home with all students as well as being posted on our website.

 Free & Reduced Meals

 We welcome all families to apply for free or reduced lunch rates at any time before or during the school year.
-Application forms for free and reduced meals are mailed prior to the start of the school year and are available from the School Lunch Coordinator at any time during the school year.
+Application forms for free and reduced meals are mailed prior to the start of the school year and are available from the Food Service Director at any time during the school year.
 They are processed within 10 days after all necessary information is received.

-Please send lunch money or a cold lunch with your child until you have returned your application and you have been notified of its approval.
+Please plan to pay for school lunch or send cold lunches with your child until you have returned your application and you have been notified of its approval.
 Parents are encouraged to send a nutritious lunch.
 Soda is not permitted as part of the Lunch Program.

 Lunch Account Balance Inquiries & Payments

 Unpaid Meal Charges Policy

 It is the expectation that student meals are paid for in advance.
-Daily meal costs are posted on the monthly menus which are distributed to all households and can be viewed via the Lakeland School webpage at link above.
+Daily meal costs are posted on the monthly menus which are distributed to all households and can be viewed above.